A short guide to free search-engines and tools, leading to material likely to be useful for UK students in the arts and humanities

 * “Is there a big list of all the open English language ejournals in the arts and humanities, one that links to the home pages?”:

 Yes, the JURN Directory, which is link-checked and repaired regularly…

 * Is there an up-to-date directory of highbrow literary “small magazines” in the English-speaking world?”:

 * “I’m an overseas student who can read academic articles in my own language — is there a directory of academic journals in the arts and humanities, for my language?”:

 Japanese: CiNii (includes the “NII Repository of Electronic Journals and Online Publications”) and Jairo for searching repositories for journals.
 Also look at the full-text ejournal archive at Journal @rchive.

-Those who can read Welsh will also be interested in Welsh Journals Online.
+Those who can read Welsh should consult Welsh Journals Online.